dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 ﻿# Feature Specification: Radium Cumulative – Reporting Workflow, Editor Experience, PACS & Studyname→LOINC Mapping

+## Update: Phrases tab shows account + global (2025-10-09)
+- FR-283 Phrases tab MUST display both current account phrases and global phrases in a single list.
+Each row retains its scope via `account_id` (NULL = global).
+Toggling Active MUST call the appropriate scope-aware API (`ToggleActiveAsync(accountId? : null, id)`).
+Adding a new phrase from this tab MUST create an account-scoped phrase for the current account.
+Completion window MUST use combined phrases (global + account) for suggestions.
+- FR-284 Phrases tab MUST include a read-only column `Global` showing a boolean derived from `account_id IS NULL` for quick scope recognition.

+## Update: Global Phrase Conversion (2025-10-09)
+- **FR-279** Global phrases admin MUST be able to convert selected account-specific phrases into global phrases from Settings → Global Phrases tab.
+  - When converting multiple phrases with identical text from the same account, exactly one global row MUST remain (account_id = NULL) and the rest MUST be deleted.
+  - When a global phrase with the same text already exists, selected account phrases with that text MUST be deleted (deduplicated) and no additional global rows created.
+  - Operation MUST be synchronous and update in-memory snapshots and caches for both the account scope and the global scope on success; UI MUST reflect final snapshot state.
+  - Conversion MUST be guarded by per-account lock and global lock to avoid races; UI displays converted and duplicates removed counts.
+  - UI MUST allow:
+    - Adding a new global phrase
+    - Multi-selecting account phrases via checkboxes and invoking Convert Selected to Global
+    - Toggling Active on existing global phrases
+  - Visibility: Tab is visible when AccountId == 1 (temporary admin guard until role model lands).
+- **FR-280** Global phrases admin tab MUST list all non-global phrases (account_id IS NOT NULL) across all accounts by default when opened; the search box is optional and when left empty the grid shows a cross-account list (latest updated first), enabling mixed-account conversion in a single action.
+- **FR-281** Failsafe duplicate purge: whenever a phrase becomes or already exists as global (account_id IS NULL), all non-global duplicates with the same text across all accounts MUST be removed (DELETE), ensuring a single authoritative global row remains.
+This applies to both ConvertToGlobal and UpsertPhrase with account_id = NULL.
+- **FR-282** Global Phrases tab MUST NOT contain manual account filter inputs; instead, the Account Phrases grid MUST include a read-only `account_id` column and an editable `Select` checkbox column bound two-way to enable conversion selection.
+The Convert button MUST operate on all checked rows across mixed accounts.
+- **FR-285** Global Phrases tab MUST expose a `Select All` action that marks all rows in the Account Phrases grid as selected, enabling quick bulk conversion.

+## Update: Global Phrases Support (2025-01-08)
+- **FR-273** System MUST support global phrases (account_id IS NULL) that are available to all accounts without requiring account ownership.
+- **FR-274** Phrase queries MUST support three modes: account-only, global-only, and combined (global + account-specific with deduplication).
+- **FR-275** Global phrase management MUST follow the same synchronous database flow as account phrases (FR-258..FR-260) ensuring consistency.
+- **FR-276** Phrase upsert and toggle operations MUST accept nullable account_id where NULL indicates a global phrase accessible to all accounts.
+- **FR-277** Combined phrase queries MUST merge global and account-specific phrases with account-specific taking precedence in case of text conflicts.
+- **FR-278** Database schema MUST use filtered unique indexes to enforce uniqueness separately for global phrases (account_id IS NULL) and per-account phrases (account_id IS NOT NULL).

 ## Update: Phrase Toggle Throughput Optimization (2025-10-07)
 - **FR-261** Phrase mutation pipeline MUST avoid cross-account global serialization; only per-account locking is permitted to reduce artificial contention.
 - **FR-262** Phrase toggle/upsert operations MUST NOT apply additional short client-side cancellation tokens (manual CTS) that preempt server execution; rely on CommandTimeout only for cancellation.